 Each child in Science Club receives 50 hours of mentor-led, engaging, and challenging science instruction throughout the academic year.
 In many cases, this doubles the amount of classroom science instruction received in school.

-If you are an energetic Northwestern, Loyola, or Chicago-area graduate student, postdoc, or staff member in a science or engineering discipline, you are invited to apply to become a mentor!
-Mentors must be able to commit approximately 3 hours per week, and attend quarterly half-day Saturday orientation sessions.
-If you’re interested in applying, please fill out our application form or feel free to contact Ashley Jennings at email@example.com
+If you are an energetic Northwestern, Loyola, or Chicago-area graduate student, postdoc, or staff member in any science or engineering discipline, you are invited to apply to become a mentor!
+Mentors must be able to commit approximately 3 hours per week (including travel time) and attend quarterly half-day Saturday orientation sessions.
+If you’re interested in finding out more, please fill out our application form or feel free to contact Ashley Jennings at email@example.com